 Living out of a suitcase doesn’t have to be all wrinkles and chaos.
 Nor should you need to hire a sherpa to slog your luggage through an airport.
-That’s why I’ve put this list of 11 Packing Tips that every traveler needs to know.
+That’s why we’ve put this comprehensive list of the 11 Packing Tips that every traveler needs to know.

 Inexperienced travelers often think they need to bring much more than they really need to.
 Extra clothes, excessive toiletries, and so on.
 This often forces them to into a larger suitcase causing them to have to check their bag (which is a big no-no according to the #1 Travel Hack of All Time!).